wdr-data/wdr-okr/README.md

 Scrapers are located in `okr/scrapers/` with one module for each product type.

-The `__init__.py` of each scraper module contains the functions to fill the intelligence layer.
+The `__init__.py` of each scraper module contains the functions to fill the database.
 If cleaning or restructuring is required, it is done here.
 There are other submodules for collecting the raw data, one for each source.

 We use APScheduler for scheduling. `okr/scrapers/scheduler.py` contains the